 • prolonged psycho-emotional stress;

-• acute stressful effects;
+• acute stress exposure;

 • taking antibacterial drugs (the risk of developing thrush increases as the duration of the course of antibiotic therapy increases);